-They're words to live by: It's Frank's world — we just live in it.
+They're words to live by: It's Frank's world -- we just live in it.

 Only a tone-deaf knucklehead would argue the point that Sinatra still rules.
 And his estate, Frank Sinatra Enterprises, wants to remind any of us who might have forgotten that with a June 7 50th anniversary reissue of his first Reprise album, "Ring-A-Ding-Ding

 Don't think his Reprise period was his finest?
 We've got one word for ya: "Watertown."